FTSE retreats from nine-week high after weak company results

 AstraZeneca has rebuffed three approaches from Pfizer.
 It said on Friday that the U.S. firm's latest offer of 50 pounds a share undervalued the company "substantially".

-AstraZeneca, up some 25 percent since mid-April on expectations of a Pfizer deal alongside a burst of other pharma deal-making, fell 2.7 percent to 4,677.5 pence.
-Shire, which has risen almost 20 percent over the period, slipped 3.1 percent.
+AstraZeneca, up some 25 percent since mid-April on expectations of a Pfizer deal alongside a burst of other pharma deal-making, fell 2.7 percent at 4,676 pence.
+Shire, which has risen almost 20 percent over the period, slipped 3.3 percent.

 BUILDERS BUOYANT